eremedia/Google-Analyticator/readme.txt

 = 5.1 =
 * Fixes the broken/frozen/error on the Dashboard introduced in Google Analyticator 5.0.
+* Fixes an Internal Server Error received on the settings page under IIS servers.
 * Adds an option to completely disable the included widgets.
 * Removes the outbound and download prefixes from the Javascript if event tracking is enabled.
-* Fixes a bug where the Settings page always thought the Google account was authenticated.
+* Fixes a bug where the settings page always thought the Google account was authenticated.
 * Prevents the Google API from even attempting to connect to Google's servers if the account is not authenticated.
 * Increases the checks on returned Google API data to prevent unexpected states.
 * Adds missing localized string to settings title.
 * Removes the Google authentication and widgets from WordPress 2.7 due to compatibility issues.
 Users wishing to authenticate and use the widgets should upgrade to WordPress 2.8.
-* Updates the included SimplePie version to SimplePie 1.2

 = 5.0 =
 * Adds a new admin dashboard widget that displays a graph of the last 30 days of visitors, a summary of site usage, the top pages, the top referrers, and the top searches.